The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis: The Gandy-Hyland functional in Nonstandard Analysis

-Indeed, if $s^{0}$ is standard, then the associated instance of \eqref{groin} follows from the above results.
-If $s^{0}$ is nonstandard, it has $\alpha$ as a standard part and \eqref{groin} follows by nonstandard continuity as in $\NPC$.
-Applying term extraction to a variation of \eqref{nsaversion} involving \eqref{groin}, one obtains a term $u$ which computes the Gandy-Hyland functional `more uniformly' than the term $t$ in \eqref{consversion}, in that $u$ provides \emph{one} stopping condition for every initial segment $s^{0}$ of the sequence $\alpha^{1}$.
-We shall obtain an equivalence between \eqref{groin} and $\NPC$ in Section \ref{ballen3}. \end{rem} In conclusion, we have proved in Theorem \ref{drag} that the functional $H(\cdot, M)$ and $\Gamma(\cdot)$ are equal for standard inputs and nonstandard $M^{0}$.
-From this proof, we have extracted a term from G\"odel's \textsf{T} which computes the $\Gamma$-functional as a function of the special fan functional and a modulus-of-continuity functional.
-While these relative computability results are not necessarily deep or surprising, our methodology constitutes the true surprise: That from the rather ineffective proof of Theorem~\ref{drag} \emph{involving Nonstandard Analysis}, the term $t$ as in Corollary \ref{TE} may be extracted.
+In conclusion, we have proved in Theorem \ref{drag} that the functional $G(\cdot, M)$ and $\Gamma(\cdot)$ are equal for standard inputs and nonstandard $M^{0}$.
+From this proof, we have extracted a term from G\"odel's \textsf{T} which computes the $\Gamma$-functional as a function of a modulus-of-continuity functional.
+While these relative computability results are not necessarily deep or surprising, our methodology constitutes the true surprise: That from the proof of Theorem~\ref{drag}, in which no attention to effective content is given, \emph{and involving Nonstandard Analysis}, the term $t$ as in Corollary \ref{TE} may be extracted.
+We prove variations of these results in Sections \ref{laiba} to \ref{quatre}, establishing the robustness of our approach.